123456789_123456789_123456789_123456789_123456789_

 Serialization

 ::ActiveModel::Serialization provides basic serialization for your object.
-You need to declare an attributes Hash which contains the attributes you want to serialize.
+You need to declare an attributes hash that contains the attributes you want to serialize.
 Attributes must be strings, not symbols.

 class Person